zentrumnawi/solid-discussions/solid-git-workflow.md

 ​	```git commit -a ```

 This command will take all changed files, add them to the index and commit them in one go.
 You will be asked to type a commit message - try to be short and precise.
-You can make us of the [Git automation keywords](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword).
+You may use  the [Git automation keywords](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) - but keep in mind that it should only be used if an issue is really fixed and can be closed.

 ### 3. Push your changes to the server